KS0107/KS0107/README.md

 Some projects are private to prevent redistribution, and to make it easier to navigate my best projects.
-Please contact me if you'd like access to some machine learning and natural language processing projects on my resume.
+Please contact me if you'd like access to further machine learning and natural language processing projects on my resume.

 ## 🛠 Skills
 Python, Java, C/C++, HTML, CSS, JavaScript, SQL, Pandas, Git, CI/CD, PyTorch, TensorFlow, REST APIs, Webhooks, Django, React.js.